liav11maman/SHC-Sami-Hospital-Center/README.md

 ```bash
     pip install django
 ```
-After that you need to install psycopg2 to connect to the project database (using railway web database)
+After that you need to install psycopg2 to connect to the project database (using railway web database):
 ```bash
   pip install psycopg2
 ```
 ## Deployment

-To deploy this project run
+To deploy this project run:
 ```bash
   python manage.py runserver
 ```